 Magic Monday Alumnae Spotlight

-This month we celebrate a Woman of Mercy who exemplifies that a Mercy Girl is hard-working, has integrity, and is generous!
+This month we honor a Women of Mercy who exemplifies that a Mercy Girl is inquisitive, smart, well-rounded, and has integrity.

 Post Mercy Education: